davidbeckonline/pegel-konstanz_website/content/_index.en.md

 The data was last updated at <b><span id=website_api_mostrecent_time> ? </span></b> CET/CEST on <span id=website_api_mostrecent_date> ? </span>.

-{{% notice style="info" title="Info 2025-04-02" icon="info" %}}
+{{% notice style="info" title="Info 2025-04-05" icon="info" %}}
-The level of Lake Constance is indeed extraordinary low right now.
-But you might want to take a look  [year 1972](https://www.pegel-konstanz.de/01_historische_daten/1970-1979/index.html#1972) for comparison.
+The level of Lake Constance is extraordinary low right now.
+The record low for this time of the year was in [1972](https://www.pegel-konstanz.de/01_historische_daten/1970-1979/index.html#1972).
 {{% /notice %}}

 ## Development over the last 10 days